iwonabel/Shiny-/README.md

 # Shiny
-Codes for building web applications in R with shiny package.
+Codes for building web applications in R with shiny package